skagankose/urban/README.md

 To do list

-- Add ability to edit and vote comments, and subcomments
+- Add ability to add, edit subcomments
 - Add photos to entries&profiles
 - Add password change mechanism
 - Configure settings to sent email for registration and sign ups